The Life of Nancy: "The Life of Nancy"

 Tom Aldis: He was raised in Boston by wealthy parents.
 He has a worldly perspective and travels to Europe for extended periods of time with his wife and children.
 He is the male protagonist of this story.

-Nancy Gale: A resident of East Rodney Maine.
+Nancy Gale: A resident of East Rodney, Maine, a fictional setting in the story.
 She spent almost the entirety of her life in this small coastal town (a kind of local celebrity).
-Nancy is known for her beauty, humility and charm.
-She takes great joy in dancing.
+Nancy is known for her beauty, humility and charm, and enjoys to dance.

 Mr. Gale: Nancy’s father.
 He spends his life taking care of her once she is ill.

 Uncle Ezra: Nancy’s uncle who lives four miles outside the city of Boston on a farm with his wife.
 He is a hard working, stern older man.
 He carries a lot of affection for his niece.
 He hosts Nancy when she visits Boston.

 Mr. Daniel Carew: Tom Aldis’ friend who hurts his ankle while the two are in East Rodney, Maine.
 We never hear him speak.